Tight Robustness Certification Through the Convex Hull of $\ell_0$ Attacks: Bound Propagations

 \subsection{Comparison}

-Our formulation explains why a bound propagation over the $\ell_0$-ball is tighter than over $\widetilde{\mathcal{B}}_1^t(x)$ or $\mathcal{D}$.
-All bound propagations have a shared term ($\sum_{i=1}^kw_i\bar{x}_i$) and they differ in the term they add: for the lower bound, top-$t$ adds the sum of the $t$ lowest minimum input entry contributions, while $t$-times-top adds the product of $t$ and the lowest minimum contribution, and the box bound propagation adds the sum of all minimum contributions (and similarly for the upper bound).
+Our formulation explains why a bound propagation over the $\ell_0$-ball is tighter than over our $\ell_1$-like polytope or $\mathcal{D}$.
+All bound propagations have a shared term (i.e., $\sum_{i=1}^kw_i\bar{x}_i$, for single-channel inputs) and they differ in the term they add: for the lower bound, top-$t$ adds the sum of the $t$ lowest minimum input entry contributions, while $t$-times-top adds the product of $t$ and the lowest minimum contribution, and the box bound propagation adds the sum of all minimum contributions (and similarly for the upper bound).
 The $t$-times-top and box bound propagations are incomparable for $t>1$, because $t$ times the top-1 value can be smaller or greater than the sum of all values.
 For example, in~\Cref{fig:bound_prop_example}, the box bound propagation has a tighter lower bound of $n_1$ than $t$-times-top, but a looser upper bound.
-We note that the theoretical time complexity of our bound propagations is linear in $k \cdot d $ (like the common box bound propagation).
+The theoretical time complexity of our bound propagations is linear in $k$, for single-channel inputs, or $k \cdot d $, for multi-channel inputs, like the common box bound propagation.
 In practice, the bound propagations run on a GPU, which affects the complexity (described in the appendix).